Treatments · Somatic therapy

 Want the full picture?

 Everything below is optional.
-Open any section to go deeper on how somatic therapy works at Anchor & Bloom, who it fits, and what changes over time.
+Open any section to go deeper on how somatic therapy works at Anchor & Bloom, who it may fit, and practical considerations for sessions.

 What “somatic” means here